 Where was I?
 Oh yeah, the place was popular.
 Saturdays were absolutely crazy there.
 The place would look completely calm from the outside, but as soon as you opened that door and walked in, it was utter chaos.
-You’d hear bells & whistles going off in all directions, you could hear the roll of skeeballs whizzing down their skee… lane?
-Kids are running around, kids are crying, kids are screaming, Billy Bob is walking around the place shaking hands and giving hugs (we’ll get to him in a bit) and the bleep blip boops of arcade games would continue to swirl around in your head.
+You’d hear bells, boops, beeps & whistles going off in all directions, you could hear the roll of skee-balls rolling down their lane.
+Kids would be running around… sometimes crying… sometimes screaming.
+You’d see Billy Bob walking around the place shaking hands and giving hugs (we’ll get to him in a bit) and as the bleep blip boops of video arcade games would continue to swirl around in your head.

 They were all in place on the stage, concealed by curtains and situated on three connecting stages.
 When the curtains opened the SHOW was ON.
 Many kids would run up to the stage and gawk at this weird experience being laid before them.
 That’s not to say I didn’t like the Rock-afire Explosion, I loved it and I loved the characters.
 But you have to admit, there’s just something a bit creepy about a huge mean looking gorilla play keyboards or some giant polar bear in bermuda shorts strumming on the guitar.
 Maybe it was their soulless eyes that creeped me out.

-The picture you see above is exactly how my Showbiz Pizza was set up, other Showbiz restuarants may have featured different characters on a rotating basis on the left hand stage, but I don’t recall any Santa Claus or Uncle Klunk coming to visit.
-Nope, the only visit we ever received (and it was on definite rare occasion) was from Chuck E. Cheese himself!
-Showbiz would hype his arrival for weeks like Jesus Christ himself was returning to save us all.
-To be honest, I can’t remember if I ever actually saw the Big Cheese at Showbiz though.
-In my young mind, Chuck E. Cheese was the actual leader of the Showbiz gang, with Billy Bob filling in while he wasn’t there.
+The picture you see above is exactly how my ShowBiz Pizza was set up.
+Other ShowBiz restaurants may have featured different characters on a rotating basis on the left hand stage.
+I don’t recall any Santa Claus or Uncle Klunk coming to visit but I guess it happened at other locations.
+The only visitor I can recall (and it was on a rare occasion) was from Chuck E. Cheese himself!
+ShowBiz would hype his arrival for weeks like Jesus Christ himself was returning to save us all.
+To be honest, I can’t recall if I was ever present for appearances by the Big Cheese at ShowBiz.
+In my young mind, Chuck E. Cheese was the actual leader of the ShowBiz gang, with Billy Bob filling in while he wasn’t there.

-I’m sure the real reason was once Showbiz swallowed up the Chuck E. Cheese restaurants, they probably just didn’t want to cross the brands *too* much at that point and figured why mess with two good things and just let’em do their own thing.
-I *was* aware of Chuck E. Cheese’s restaurants though.
-There was one over in Roanoke, about an hour from Lynchburg, and I was so mad that we didn’t have one of those too and upset that Chuck E. couldn’t just hang out at my Showbiz on a permanent basis.
-I think I’ve only been to Chuck E. Cheese’s once in my life and that was on a trip to Fort Walton Beach, FL, to visit my grandparents (that restaurant closed a few years ago).
-I don’t really remember it.
+I’m sure the real reason was once ShowBiz swallowed up the Chuck E. Cheese restaurants, they probably just didn’t want to cross the brands too much at that point and figured why mess with two good things and just let’em do their own thing.
+I was aware of Chuck E. Cheese’s restaurants though.
+There was one over in Roanoke, about an hour from Lynchburg, and I was so mad that we didn’t have one of those too and upset that Chuck E. couldn’t just hang out at my ShowBiz on a permanent basis.
+I think I’ve only been to Chuck E. Cheese’s once in my life and that was on a trip to Fort Walton Beach, FL, to visit my grandparents in the mid ’90s.
+I remember it being mostly ticket games by that point.

-But let’s get on with the character descriptions (close-ups of these characters can be viewed here).
+Let’s get on with the character descriptions (close-ups of these characters can be viewed here).

 Starting on the left stage, there’s Rolfe DeWolfe with his hand puppet Earl Schmearle.
 Rolfe was pretty freaky looking to me as a kid.
 When he talked, he looked like he was trying to eat me using those sharp fangs they gave him.
 They were a comedy duo who also joined in with the Rock-afire band on a few songs, and I think Rolfe maybe even sung a few on his own.

 Middle stage is the Rock-afire Explosion band.
-Bangin’ the skins is slow-witted spacedog Dook Larue.
-Then we have the scariest of all the Showbiz characters– keyboardist Fatz Geronimo, a huge gorilla in a shiny gold tuxedo jacket who looks like he’s about to snap.
+Bangin’ the skins is slow-witted space-dog Dook Larue.
+Then we have the scariest of all the ShowBiz characters– keyboardist Fatz Geronimo, a huge gorilla in a shiny gold tuxedo jacket who looks like he’s about to snap.
 I think he was pretty much the leader of the band, and was always in a grumpy mood, which also led to me fearing for my life when he hit the stage.

 Next up is Beach Bear, who was a stoner surfer and the axeman for the group, though he only simply strummed that electric geetar of his during every song.
-Rounding out the stage was every young boy’s crush– the cheerleading mouse Mitzi Mozzarella who waved around her pompoms and only did vocals.
-I think pretty much every boy tried to look up her cheerleader skirt (I know I did) and I personally hold her responsible for the american male’s fixation with cheerleaders.
+Rounding out the stage was every young boy’s crush– the cheer leading mouse Mitzi Mozzarella who waved around her pompoms and only did vocals.
+I think pretty much every boy tried to look up Mitzi’s cheerleader skirt (I know I did) and I personally hold her responsible for the American male’s fixation with cheerleaders.

 Does this frighten you?
 He sure frightened me when I was 7.